BessHung/MechaCar_Statistical_Analysis/README.md

 #### Result

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Based on the significance level (ɑ=0.05), the vehicle length and ground clearance have provided a non-random amount of variance to the mpg values.
+Plus, the intercept has a significant impact on mpg values as well, it may mean that there are other factors can explain the mpg values that are not included in the dataset.

 - Is the slope of the linear model considered to be zero?
 Why or why not?

+The slope of the linear model is not considered to be zero because there is sufficient evidence showing that there are two independent variables (vehicle length and ground clearance) correlated to the dependent variable (mpg).

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+The multiple R-squared is 0.7085, which means that roughly 71% of the variability of dependent variable (mpg) can be predicted effectively in this linear model.
 ```
 Call:
 lm(formula = mpg ~ vehicle_length + vehicle_weight + spoiler_angle + ground_clearance + AWD, data = mecha_car)